499602D2/tg-launchbot/readme.md

 🌟 **Improve performance** by simply switching to Go

 ### To-do before 3.0.0
+- [ ] Architecture overview diagram in readme
 - [ ] Verify no maps are used where the read is expected to be ordered
 - [ ] LaunchLibrary2 API
 	- [x] `/launch/upcoming`